 Intense exercise can produce respiratory droplets that travel more than 6 feet, which is the recommended physical distancing.

-Wearing face coverings or masks are not advisable during many activities, as it may inhibit respiration.
+Wearing face coverings or masks is not advisable during many activities, as it may inhibit respiration.
 This increases the risk of transmission.

 General Preventive Measures: